 The purpose of the Gallery is to provide an educational and cultural resource for the students and staff of the College of Fine Arts, The University of New South Wales and the general public.
-The Gallery mounts ten to twelve group or thematic exhibitions per year of Australian and International contemporary art, incorporating all media and disciplines: painting, sculpture, printmaking, drawing, design, installation, photography, video and time based art.
+The Gallery mounts ten to twelve group or thematic exhibitions per year of Australian and International contemporary art, occasionally with an historical component incorporating all media and disciplines: painting, sculpture, printmaking, drawing, design, installation, photography, video and time based art.